dipuk0506/SpinalNet/README.md

-# SpinalNet: SpinalNet: Deep Neural Network with Gradual Input
+# SpinalNet: Deep Neural Network with Gradual Input

 This repository contains scripts for training different variations of the SpinalNet and its counterparts.